 - Keep your team member’s supervisors informed of the work they are doing, and your appreciation for their efforts.

 - Find ways to acknowledge your team members and their work on the team.

 - Ask your team members how they think they should be held accountable to the team.
 It’s amazing what you find out, just by asking the team members themselves.

 Lastly, your international team members may not understand clearly how their position on the team contributes to their own success.
 In many cases, these kinds of teams are seen as an extra-curricular activity that isn’t measured against the goals of their day to day job.
 Make it as easy as possible for them.
 Include specific individual expectations of each member of the team and where and how their expertise is being utilized.
 Make sure you show how the success of the team is aligned with the goals and strategies of the organization.
 When you show the team how their actions and deliverables make a difference, they will be more committed to creating a successful outcome.

 When working with an international team, tools and resources become even more important.
 How will you share and archive documents?
 What modes of communication will you use?
 We’ve gathered a few resources that we’ve found helpful:

 For remote teams, it can be even more important to utilize video calls so that there is some face to face interaction.
-Of course, live, in person meetings are always the most productive.
-When you can’t do that thought, video is the next best thing.
+Of course, live, in-person meetings are always the most productive.
+When you can’t do that though, video is the next best thing.
 Check out these products to see what might work for you best:

 Microsoft Teams has additional advantages in that your team chat rooms exist even outside of the meeting, so ongoing communication is captured.

-In addition to face to face interactions, it’s also important to share documents in real time so you don’t have various versions floating from person to person.
-In order to do that, you need a place where you can store your documents and all team members can access.
+In addition to face to face interactions, it’s also important to share documents in real-time so you don’t have various versions floating from person to person.
+In order to do that, you need a place where you can store your documents and all team members can access them.
 Check out these products to see what might work best for your team: